Festivals of Shiga Prefecture

 - 4 - Asahi Honen Taiko Odori Dance, Maibara.
 The area of Asahi in Maibara is home to the Asahi Honen Taiko drum troupe whose drum dance originated centuries ago to pray for rain.
 In Oct., they perform their drumming and dancing after walking from Asahi to Hachiman Shrine.

 - Oct. - Ibuki-yama Taiko Dance 伊吹山太鼓踊 - Held at the foot of Mt.
-Ibuki in Maibara, in a settlement called Ueno where you board the gndola to go up Mt.
-Ibuki.
+Ibuki in Maibara, in a settlement called Ueno.
 Long ago, villagers in Ueno prayed for rain by doing the thunder dance by beating drums and bells, lighting torches, etc. Then after the rainfall and a good harvest in autumn, they danced in appreciation.
 This thanksgiving dance is now performed only once every five years as a local festival at a small shrine in Ueno.
-Last held in Oct.
-2010.
+To be held in Oct.
+2020.

 - Two days before Sports Day Oct.
 10: Otsu Matsuri Festival 大津祭, Otsu.
 One of Shiga's major festivals featuring thirteen ornate floats displayed and paraded around central Otsu for two days.
 The first day has the floats parked and displayed on the streets and lit up at night (Yoimiya).
 The second day is the festival climax with a procession of all the floats highlighted by performances by karakuri mechanical dolls on the floats.